Haghrah/PyIT2FLS/README.md

 ### Some notes on version 0.8.0
 - Starting initial support of machine learning models based on fuzzy systems.
-Based on optimization for execution time or linguistic interpretability of the results, these models may have different computational efficiency.
+Based on optimization for execution time or linguistic interpretability of the results, these models may have different computational efficiencies.
     - Type 1 TSK Model
     - Type 1 Mamdani Model
     - Interval Type 2 TSK Model